 There are many many MANY components of the philosophy which I could not even begin to cover in this article.
-Instead what I intend to do is to cherry pick some of the core practises and ways of thinking which we as actors can start to adopt today, to better ride the waves of this pandemic but also to increase our resilience in our careers.
+Instead what I intend to do is to cherry pick some of the core practices and ways of thinking which we, as actors, can start to adopt today: to better ride the waves of this pandemic, but also to increase our resilience in our careers.
 Let’s begin by talking about some aspects of the stoic mindset, and then we’ll move on to some practical aspects of the philosophy we can start for ourselves.

 The Stoic Actor’s Mindset

 Come and have a seat next to me on this virtual StageMilk porch and let’s talk about Philosophy.
 The sun is setting, we’re drinking our favourite warm beverages, and we’re not worried about COVID-19 right now because we’re sitting and chatting.
-Allow me to wear the mantle of the Stoics for a moment and wax lyrical about some of their core mindsets, why they are relevant to us today and essential for us to adopt.
+Allow me to wear the mantle of the Stoics and wax lyrical about some of their core mindsets—why they are relevant to us today and essential for us to adopt.

 1. “You become what you give your attention to… If you yourself don’t choose what thoughts and images you expose yourself to, someone else will.” — Epictetus

 You may be clear about your goals, dreams and ambitions.
 You may know what you wish to achieve in your career as an actor.
 But how much consideration have you given to deciding who the person is you wish to become?
 Both in our careers as actors and as humans riding the waves of uncertainty.
 This message from Epictetus can be of great value.